mackmoe/arduino-projects/Water_Flow_Sensor/README.md

 ## Usage

-- Ensure that the water flow sensor is properly connected to the water supply.
+- Ensure that the **water flow sensor model** is correct and is properly connected to the water supply.
 - Start the Arduino, and the flow rate should be displayed on the LCD or Serial Monitor.
 - Use the data to monitor water usage, automate systems, or trigger alerts.
+- The sensor has a 7mm coupling on both sides and is therefore easy to connect to a 6mm hose.
+- The output of the sensor gives 98 pulses per second with a duty cycle of approximately 50% for each liter of fluid passing through per minute: Q [L/min] = fpulse [Hz]/98.

+### Specifications for the water flow sensor model

+- Voltage range: 5-24V
+- Pulse frequency per L/min: 98Hz
+- Measuring range: 0.3-6L/min (with an accuracy of +-10%)
+- Maximum water pressure: 8bar
+- Working temperature: -25-80°C
+- Duty cycle pulse: 50% +-10%
+- Voltage pulse (with 5V as input voltage): 4.7V
+- Adjust the next piece of code from `float calibrationFactor = 4.5;` to `float calibrationFactor = 98;`

 ## Troubleshooting

-- **No output on LCD:** Check the connections and adjust the potentiometer for contrast.
 - **Incorrect flow rate:** Verify that the sensor is properly calibrated and connected.
 - **No data on Serial Monitor:** Ensure that the correct COM port is selected and the baud rate is set to 9600.

 ## Future Improvements

 - Add a data logger to save water usage over time.
-- Integrate with a home automation system to automatically control water flow.
+- Daemonize a Serial Plotter.
 - Implement wireless communication to send data to a remote server.

 ## License